 Over the years, the recommendations about milk have changed for children, as have the vitamin D policies.

-- The American Academy of Pediatrics (AAP) and the American Heart Association (AHA) recommend low fat or skim milk for children after they turn 2 years.
+The American Academy of Pediatrics (AAP) and the American Heart Association (AHA) recommend low fat or skim milk for children after they turn 2 years.

-Full Fat Milk Advice May be Changing
+What’s New?
+Whole Milk Advice May be Changing

 In recent years I’ve experienced some guilt around the fact that I gave my kids whole milk early in their life, especially in light of the current recommendations.

 But, in my defense, the advice was different back then…

-However, the evidence is starting to mount and question the advice of low fat and skim milk, particularly in early childhood with regard to its impact on weight and vitamin D status.
+However, the evidence is starting to mount, questioning the advice of low fat and skim milk, particularly in early childhood with regard to its impact on weight and vitamin D status.

 Their findings are interesting:

-- Children who consumed whole milk had higher vitamin D levels than children who consumed 1% milk.
+Children who consumed whole milk had higher vitamin D levels than children who consumed 1% milk.

-- The average child who drank whole milk had lower body fat (as measured by BMI z-score (a measure of the deviation from the standard BMI expected for weight, age and gender) than a child who consumed 1% milk.
+The average child who drank whole milk had lower body fat (as measured by BMI z-score (a measure of the deviation from the standard BMI expected for weight, age and gender) than a child who consumed 1% milk.

-- Children who consumed 1 cup of whole milk per day had a blood vitamin D concentration comparable to children who consumed almost 3 cups of 1% milk.
+Children who consumed 1 cup of whole milk per day had a blood vitamin D concentration comparable to children who consumed almost 3 cups of 1% milk.

 The authors raise the possibility that our current recommendations for low fat or skim milk in the early childhood years may contribute to low vitamin D status and higher body fatness.

 Nonetheless, this study and others are interesting, and provide pause and cause for additional research.Whole Milk: Yay or Nay?
 I dig in to some of the research about full fat milk for kids. #ad #dairyfoods #fearlessfeeding #eatlikeachampion Click To Tweet

-Other Studies have had Similar Results
+Other Studies Have Similar Results

 In performing a 24-hour dietary recall, they found that these children were less likely to consume any milk, but if they did, it was skim milk.

-A 2013 study found that 2- and 4-year-olds who drank 2% milk or whole milk had lower (body fat) BMI z-scores than kids who drank 1% or skim milk, and also had lower odds of having weight problems.
+A 2013 longitudinal study found that 2- and 4-year-olds who drank 2% milk or whole milk had lower (body fat) BMI z-scores than kids who drank 1% or skim milk, and also had lower odds of having weight problems.

 In British children, a 2014 study showed that kids who drank higher fat milk at age 10 had lower risk of extra body fat at age 13.

-Some Studies Have Found Different Results
+Some Whole Milk Studies Were Different

 A 2006 study showed no association between the percentage of milk fat consumed and child weight among 2- to 5-year-olds.

-In 2005, one study found that milk fat was not associated with weight changes in teens, but did find that consumption of 1% milk and skim milk was linked to increases in BMI.
+In 2005, one study found that whole milk fat content was not associated with weight changes in teens, but did find that consumption of 1% milk and skim milk was linked to increases in BMI.

 While we don’t have tons of research in kids on this topic, those that exist have either found no influence of full fat milk on weight and vitamin D status, or have found a protective effect.

-Since vitamin D is a fat soluble nutrient (it needs fat to be absorbed), there is the possibility that the higher fat content of milk helps vitamin D be better absorbed in the body.
+Since vitamin D is a fat soluble nutrient (it needs fat to be absorbed), there is the possibility that the higher fat content of milk helps vitamin D be efficiently absorbed in the body.

 Should You Make the Switch to Whole Milk?

-These effects were greatest when saturated fat was replaced with polyunsaturated fats or mono-unsaturated fats, and they did not compromise children’s growth, cognitive development or nutrient intake.
+These effects were greatest when saturated fat was replaced with polyunsaturated fats or mono-unsaturated fats, like those found in nuts and fish, and they did not compromise children’s growth, cognitive development or nutrient intake.

-The authors advised reducing the intake of highly processed fried food, fast foods and snacks, processed meats and fatty meats, while increasing high fiber fruits and vegetables, nuts and seeds, lean meats and reduced fat dairy foods as a core approach to children’s diets.
+The authors advised reducing the intake of highly processed fried food, fast foods and snacks, processed meats and fatty meats, while increasing high fiber fruits and vegetables, nuts and seeds, lean meats and reduced fat dairy foods as a core approach to improving children’s diets.

 Is it relatively low in overall fat?
 And, of the fat sources in your family’s diet, are they primarily plant-based and mono-unsaturated fats?

 If your family eats a high fat diet already, such as hitting the fast food drive through, favoring fried foods and desserts and high fat meats on the regular, then moving to full fat milk may not be optimal.

 [Can’t get your kiddo to eat fish?
 Be sure to read: 5 Tips to Help Your Child Eat Fish]